 In addition, traders with TD Ameritrade have access to over 4,100 mutual funds without a transaction fee.
 This is one reason that Robinhood has often been criticized.
 Plus, investors can access 11,000 mutual funds with expense ratios of 0.50% or less, and 10,000+ mutual funds with investment minimums of $100 or less.

-While each of these brokerages are truly great, they are all uniquely positioned for various types of investors.
+While all of these brokerages are truly great, they are all uniquely positioned for various types of investors.
 It is important that you do the research necessary to choose the platform that meets your goals.

 Whatever platform you choose, you can try them all for free and make your decision based on experience with each one.